maiddaisuki/gnu-libs-with-msvc/packages/README.md

 and rename import and static libraries to follow `libtool` conventions for MSVC tools.

+### winpthreads

+`WINPTHREADS_SRCDIR` must point to `mingw-w64-libraries/winpthreads`
+subdirectory of `mingw-w64` repository.

+Testsuite can only be run with static libraries.

 ## External Build System

 Some packages use build system which works poorly with MSVC tool or